Menu

 Term of Office: November 2021 - November 2025

-All of us serve the governing body because we want to support the school in its development as critical friends.
-Some, like the parent governors, are directly elected by the parents; some are appointed by the local authority while others are co-opted by the governing body as representatives of the wider community and areas of expertise.
+All of us serve the Local Academy Committee (LAC) because we want to support the school in its development as critical friends.
+Some, like the parent Academy Committee Members (ACMs), are directly elected by the parents; some are appointed by the local authority while others are co-opted by the governing body as representatives of the wider community and areas of expertise.
 In addition the Headteacher, as the chief executive in the school, is a member alongside an elected staff representative.

-We are very fortunate in having a strong governing body with a wide range of expertise and professional interests including higher education, social work, counselling, publishing and local administration.
-In addition, Associate Governors provide an additional layer of 'know-how' in specific areas of importance to the Governing Body.
-Associate Governors do not have voting rights.
+We are very fortunate in having a strong LAC with a wide range of expertise and professional interests including higher education, social work, counselling, publishing and local administration.
+In addition, Associate ACMs provide an additional layer of 'know-how' in specific areas of importance to the Local Academy Committee.
+Associate ACMs do not have voting rights.

-At Bannockburn we actively promote equality and our Governing Body is diverse and reflective of our school community.
+At Bannockburn we actively promote equality and our LAC is diverse and reflective of our school community.
 We recognise, value and celebrate diversity and build good relationships and understanding between people.

 How often do we meet?

-The full governing body meets once a term, with its committees also meeting at least once a term.
+The Local Academy Committee meets once a term, with its committees also meeting at least once a term.
 The committees have specific areas of responsibility, namely Standards and Resources.
-All governors are expected to serve on at least one of the committees.
-Alongside this formalised structure other meetings are set up to meet specific needs at a particular time for example Safeguarding and Healthy & Safety Working Party meet termly with a statutory responsibilty to feed actions back to the Governing Board.
+All Academy Committee members are expected to serve on at least one of the committees.
+Alongside this formalised structure other meetings are set up to meet specific needs at a particular time.

 What do we see as our key responsibilities?